Neuroscience of Cognition and Speech - NeuroCogS

 Current Research

-The aim of this research strand is to understand how cortical speech processing at multiple levels (auditory, lexico-semantic and syntactic) is shaped by the listener’s communicative goals.
-Addressing this question is key to updating current models of cortical speech analysis.
-To address this question, we use EEG and naturalistic story listening.
-Project collaborators: Dr Anastasia Klimovich-Gray and Dr Agnieszka Konopka.
+The aim of this research strand is to understand how cortical language processing at multiple levels (perceptual, lexico-semantic and syntactic) is shaped by the listener’s/reader's communicative goals.
+Addressing this question is key to updating current models of cortical language analysis.
+To address this question, we use EEG and naturalistic story listening/reading.
+Project collaborators: Dr Anastasia Klimovich-Gray, Pepita Alex, Dr Agnieszka Konopka.

 Music and Reading